wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.5.5 - Released on 9 October 2025 =
+= 4.5.6 - Released on 12 November 2025 =
-* New - Compatibility with the latest WP 6.8.3 and WC 10.2.2
+* New - comptability with latest wp (6.8.3) and wc (10.3.4) vulnerable and security issue fix in term of cancel request process
-* Fix - Code fixes for the term of the mail template
+* Fix - vulnerable and security issue fix in term of cancel request process
-* Fix - Code fixes for raising a refund request through the RMA API
+* Fix - vulnerable and security issue fix in term of view order message process